Joseph-Gill/tax-backend/Readme.md

 4.This template uses a custom User model with email as the unique auth field.

-5.Change HOSTNAME to you hostname in the nginx conf file.
+5.The backend is hidden in a honeypot.
+Please change the true admin url to something else in the root urls.py.

 ## Endpoints
 All the following endpoints should be prefixed with /backend